Raney-org/mkdocs-material/docs/school/informal-logic/final.md

 Vanman, E. J., Baker, R., & Tobin, S. J. (2018).
 The burden of online friends: The effects of giving up Facebook on stress and well-being.
 The Journal of Social Psychology, 158(4), 496-508.

 Vitak, J. (2014).
 Unpacking social media’s role in resource provision: Functions of social media in the lives of emerging adults.
 In Z. Papacharissi (Ed.), A networked self: Identity, community, and culture on social network sites (pp. 93-113).
 Routledge.

+## Thesis

+The impact of social media on relationships is multifaceted, and while it offers opportunities for enhanced communication and connection, it also presents significant challenges that can potentially harm interpersonal relationships.